Gerald Cadogan: Professional career

-Pre-draft

 Cadogan was invited to the 2009 NFL Scouting Combine where he ran 4.99 in the 40-yard dash (fifth among offensive linemen at the combine).

-Carolina Panthers

-Despite most draft pundits projecting Cadogan to be selected in the third or fourth round of the 2009 NFL Draft, he was not selected at all.
+Despite most draft pundits projecting Cadogan to be selected in the third or fourth round of the 2009 NFL draft, he was not selected at all.
 He signed with the Carolina Panthers on April 26, 2009.
 He was waived on August 31.

-Cincinnati Bengals

 Cadogan was signed to the Cincinnati Bengals practice squad on November 3.
 He was released on November 10.

-San Diego Chargers

 Cadogan was signed to the San Diego Chargers practice squad on November 19.
 He was released on December 5.

-Philadelphia Eagles

 Cadogan was signed to the Philadelphia Eagles' practice squad on December 8.

-Indianapolis Colts

 After his contract with the Eagles expired at season's end, Cadogan signed a future contract with the Indianapolis Colts on January 22, 2010.
 He was waived injured before training camp and released with an injury settlement.

-Calgary Stampeders

 Cadogan was signed to the Calgary Stampeders’ practice squad on October 21, 2010—prior to week 17 of the 2010 CFL season.